 The Page Program (PP) or Quad Input Page Program (QPP) instruction allows bits to be reset from 1 to 0.
 Before this can be applied, the bytes of memory need to have been erased to all 1s (FFh).
-This can be achieved a sector at a time, using the Sector Erase (SE) instruction, half a block at a time using the Half Block Erase (HBE) instruction, a block at a time using the Block Erase (BE) instruction or throughout the entire memory, using the Chip Erase (CE) instruction.
-This starts an internal Erase cycle (of duration t{SE} , t{HBE} , t{BE} or t{CE}).
+A sector at a time using the Sector Erase (SE) instruction, half a block at a time using the Half Block Erase (HBE) instruction, a block at a time using the Block Erase (BE) instruction or throughout the entire memory, using the Chip Erase (CE) instruction.
+This starts an internal Erase cycle (of duration $t{SE}$ , $t{HBE}$ , $t{BE}$ or $t{CE}$ ).
 The Erase instruction must be preceded by a Write Enable (WREN) instruction.